Application & Teams

-- May we use part of the $80,000 to cover travel for three team members to and from San Francisco?
+- May we use part of the $70,000 to cover travel for three team members to and from the workshops?

 - Has a similar project been funded in the past, or is this an entirely new venture?

-This is the second cohort of an entirely new venture that began in 2016.
-You can read more about the first Innovation Next cohort and how the teams were selected.
+This is the third cohort of a venture that began in 2016.
+You can read more about the first and second Innovation Next cohorts, and how teams are selected.

-- May the funding go towards salaries/stipends (to fund PhD students to do this work instead of needing to take on a research assistantship or teaching assistantship)?
+- May the funding go towards salaries/stipends (e.g., to fund PhD students to do this work instead of needing to take on a research assistantship or teaching assistantship)?

 Innovation teams are able to use the funds to cover any costs associated with the project including salaries and stipends.